JasonSwingen/js-outdoors/_posts/2019-02-25-lake-trout-ice-fishing-lake-superior.md

 Two of the best tactics to catch lakers are pounding bottom, and playing keep away.
 Sometimes just lifting your jig and dropping it against the lake bottom will kick up enough sediment to call in a laker.
 You won't always mark fish when they come in off the bottom, but you'll notice them when they nearly rip the rod our of your hand!

 Playing keep away is the most common way to catch lake trout.
 It is not unheard of to have a fish shoot off the bottom and chase your lure 50, 60, 70 feet or more.
-One of the hardest habits to break is not finesing them.
+One of the hardest habits to break is not finessing them.
 They will become uninterested if you try and intise them to bite like you would a walleye or panfish.
 If you mark a fish, then start reeling!
 Typically the marks that show up mid column are more tuned up.
 Burn past them and watch them close the distance.
 If they hit, set the hook hard and hold on!

 ## Where to Go
 You can fish for lake trout anywhere that you can get to the right depths.
-Starting at 21st Ave E in downtown duluth there are a few great spots to get out on the ice and into deep water.
+Starting at 21st Ave E in downtown Duluth there are a few great spots to get out on the ice and into deep water.
 Follow scenic highway north and you will find multiple locations that you can park and get to the ice.

 ## Safety First
-Be careful out there, Even if there is 12" of ice in one area there can be cracks and ice heaves a few ft wide with skim ice.
+Be careful out there, Even if there is 12" of ice in one area there can be cracks and ice heaves a few feet wide with skim ice.
 Bring a spud bar, rope, ice picks, and a buddy.
 Keep an eye on the wind as well.
 A strong wind from the west can push the ice out into the middle of the lake.
 If you are looking for current ice conditions, call [Marine General](https://www.marinegeneral.com/) at (218) 724-8833.

 ## A Mememorable fish